 - Hit the books

-To study intensely or to do a lot of reading
+To study intensely or read extensively

 - Ace a test

-To do extremely well on a test
+To do extremely well on a test or exam

 - Cut class

-To skip a class or lesson
+To skip a class or lesson without permission or a valid reason

 - Brainiac

-- School of hard knocks
+- School of Hard Knocks

 - Study hall